neilchvz/infrastructure-portfolio/bash/README.md

 # Bash Scripts

 A library of macOS shell scripts built for real-world fleet management and deployed in production via Addigy MDM and RMM tooling.
-Scripts are intentionally concise — these are operational utilities designed for reliability and fast deployment, not frameworks.
+Scripts are intentionally concise,these are operational utilities designed for reliability and fast deployment, not frameworks.

 Covers security hardening, network management, user administration, and system tooling